 Liverpool’s interactive 3D model

-Creating a centrepiece model for RIBA North’s new flagship architecture centre
+Combining 3D Printing and Traditional Model Making to create a centrepiece model for RIBA North’s new flagship architecture centre

 Based at Liverpool’s renowned Mann Island, The Royal Institute of British Architects (RIBA) officially opened RIBA North, their latest state-of-the-art architecture centre.
 Hoping to provide visitors with a truly interactive experience, RIBA North approached Hobs to create a 3D model of Liverpool which would sit on top of digital screens.